kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ## Summary of Gaps

- - Application view ({{app}}: An OCN application is unaware of how DetNet services are provisioned.
-A common UNI between the applications and DetNet-enabled the network needs to be added to the current framework to better map the expectations better.
+ - Application view ({{app}}): An OCN application is unaware of how DetNet services are provisioned.
+A common UNI between the applications and DetNet-enabled network needs to be added to the current framework to better map the expectations better.

- - Security ({{sec}}):  metadata that is related to process control and operation which will be used by the network must be secured.
+ - Security ({{sec}}): of process control related metadata to be used by network must be secured.
  - Traffic behavior ({{prov}} and {{class}}): Within the same DetNet flow, classified via 6-tuple, additional information/metadata must be supported so that dynamic